ibm-cloud-docs/log-analysis/adoption.md

 To configure a LogDNA agent on Linux Ubuntu or Debian, see [Configuring a LogDNA agent on Linux Ubuntu or Debian](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_agent_linux).

-**To send data and attach metadata to each log record, you can use the REST API.**
+**To send data and attach custom metadata to each log record, you can use the REST API.**
 {: tip}

 **Configure syslog to collect and forward logs from Cloud Foundry applications.**